frickelzeugs/TrashStation/README.md

             - wake
             - moveup
             - movedown
-            - enableLedStrip
+            - disableLedStrip (disable automatic LED strip control, e.g. you may want to prevent the led strip from being switched on in daylight)
-            - disableLedStrip
+            - enableLedStrip (enable automatic LED strip control)
-    - Status-Topics (published by FlexiBin)
+    - Published topics (FlexiBin reports the status to them)
         - muelltonne/position (current posision of desk in centimeters, e.g. "62.0")
-        - muelltonne/lwt (last will and testament)
+        - muelltonne/lwt (last will and testament, to monitor status of FlexiBin, will contain "Offline" or "Online")
         - muelltonne/log (last log message, used for debugging)

 ## How to build and flash the project to the ESP32?